Patrolin/qrecipes/health.md

         - TODO: figure out which salts have both sodium and chloride

     - easy strat: a low amount of cow milk (10ml) per day + sunlight + a DrWitt (relax) bottle
-    - better strat: multivitamin/mineral pill
+    - better strat: multivitamin/mineral pill + sunlight
 7. If you want to lose some weight (also helps improve your mood)
     - you can't skip breakfast, otherwise you won't have energy to do anything, but you can replace it with 1/3 tsp of honey
     - you can skip lunch, which is an easy win